yad50968/nccubio/hw2/README.md

 ## Homework2

-Perform pairwise alignment with global alignment.
+Perform pairwise alignment with global alignment.</br>
 You can change the PAM files and set the gap_open / gap_extend by yourself.